-You always see pictures of Albert Einstein wearing several versions of the same gray suit so that he wouldn’t have to waste time deciding what wear in the morning.
-Even I limit decision making with a Minimalist Uniform Wardrobe.
+You always see pictures of Albert Einstein wearing several versions of the same gray suit so that he wouldn’t have to waste time deciding what to wear in the morning.
+Even I limit decision-making with a Minimalist Uniform Wardrobe.

-Decision fatigue is real as suggested in this study on Judicial Parole Rulings reported by Jonathan Levav of Stanford and Shai Danziger of Ben-Gurion University.
+Decision fatigue research is real as suggested in this study on Judicial Parole Rulings reported by Jonathan Levav of Stanford and Shai Danziger of Ben-Gurion University.

 “We find that the percentage of favorable rulings drops gradually from 65% to nearly zero within each decision session and returns abruptly to 65% after a break”

-This would suggest the chances of getting a favorable parole decision grow dramatically if the Judge did not suffer from decision fatigue and was well rested beforehand.
+This would suggest the chances of getting a favorable parole decision to grow dramatically if the Judge did not suffer from decision fatigue and was well rested beforehand.
 Or if your ruling was made early in the day or just after a lunch break.

 Decision fatigue is seen in sports regularly late in games.
 The Quarterback making poor passing decisions during late game pressures.
 The basketball player passing to the wrong player, calling a timeout when his team has none left or fouling because he did not know what else to do.

 The Minimalist Lifestyle Conserves Brain Power

 If you only have a few items of clothing to wear, a choice of what to wear in the morning is limited.
 If you have limited your shopping to only what you need and not things you want just for the hell of wanting it you don’t have to make decisions on what to buy.